 - 5.1 Some solar farms are so large in scale that they are considered to be of national importance and therefore they are regarded as Nationally Significant Infrastructure Projects (NSIPs).
 These are decided on by the relevant Secretary of State rather that the local authority or local authorities in whose areas they are proposed.
 NSIPs to generate electricity are dealt with by the Secretary of State for Energy Security and Net Zero.
-For onshore solar farms, the threshold above which a proposal is regarded as an NSIP is a generating capacity of more than 50 megawatts (MW). - 5.2 The planning process for dealing with proposals for Nationally Significant Infrastructure Projects (NSIPs) was established by the Planning Act 2008 ('the 2008 Act').
+For onshore solar farms, the threshold above which a proposal is regarded as an NSIP is a generating capacity of more than 50 megawatts (MW), although, at the time of writing, the Government is proposing to raise this threshold to 100MW. - 5.2 The planning process for dealing with proposals for Nationally Significant Infrastructure Projects (NSIPs) was established by the Planning Act 2008 ('the 2008 Act').
 The 2008 Act process, as amended by the Localism Act 2011, involves an examination of major proposals relating to energy, transport, water, waste and wastewater, and includes opportunities for people to have their say before a decision is made by the relevant Secretary of State.
 The Planning Inspectorate manages many aspects of the 2008 Act process (the NSIP planning application process) on behalf of the Secretary of State.

-5.3 Local Impact Report (LIR) and the 2008 Act Process
+Local Impact Report (LIR) and the 2008 Act Process